I can’t work my shift.

 TEAMS: Workforce Management, Leadership Engagement app , TLC

-If an employee is sick and cannot work their shift, they are required to get a manager’s approval.
-How do they reach a manager?
+If an employee cannot work their shift, they are required to notify a manager for approval.
+How do they reach the right manager?

 “A really huge issue is not knowing what manager is on duty.
 We think we’ve got a no call, no show–four hours later we find out they contacted the manager who was off.”